-Manufacturers often supply disks or CDs containing the lookup information for each of their product’s barcodes.
+Manufacturers often supply files containing the lookup information for each of their product’s barcodes.
 Reliable inventory control software will look up that information when creating a new part, saving you from having to manually enter the description and part number.
 (Note: While this sounds like the way to go, it can often be difficult to get this information from suppliers).

 More commonly, a manufacturer might make a small change to an item and issue a new barcode number as a result.
 From your perspective, the difference between the old and new items might not warrant a product change.
 As a result, you would end up with two different barcode numbers for essentially the same part.
 The good news is Windward’s inventory control software is smart enough to understand this.